by Michael Kirsch

 In the years after his return from France in 1676, Leibniz organized more broadly for the creation of academies of science in each European capital, working in close contact with one another, supported by rulers who likewise sought to promote the common good and general welfare of mankind.

-In contrast to most of the academies in Europe, which, having abandoned DaVinci’s inseparability between scientific experiment and improving man’s condition, were thus devoted only to the satisfaction of curiosity, Leibniz’s Academies were designed to channel the development of the arts and sciences for the benefit of the countries and their inhabitants, through the promotion of manufacturing, industry, and commerce.
+Most of the academies in Europe, had abandoned DaVinci’s inseparability between scientific experiment and improving man’s condition, devoted only to the satisfaction of curiosity.
+In contrast, Leibniz’s Academies were designed to channel the development of the arts and sciences for the benefit of the countries and their inhabitants, through the promotion of manufacturing, industry, and commerce.
 This would be done, as he said, in order that “the republic of scientists were no longer a mere phrase but became a well organized and prosperous great power, a federation of learned societies doing their best to civilize mankind through the expansion of sciences.”
-Guided by the principle that the purpose of science was to apply discoveries to increase man’s power over nature, he wrote, “Sciences and arts are the only genuine wealth of people which distinguishes them from animals and discriminates between civilized nations and barbarians.”
+Guided by the principle that the purpose of science was to apply discoveries to increase man’s power, he wrote, “Sciences and arts are the only genuine wealth of people which distinguishes them from animals and discriminates between civilized nations and barbarians.”

 This brings us to, now, to the heart of our tale.

-“I even find that somewhat similar opinions, stealing gradually into the minds of men of high station who rule the rest and on whom affairs depend, and by slithering into fashionable books, are inclining towards the universal revolution with which Europe is threatened, and completing the destruction of what still remains in the world of the generous sentiments of the ancient Greeks and Romans, who placed love of country and of the public good, and the welfare of future generations, before fortune and even before life.
-This ’public spirit’ as the English call it, is dwindling away and is no longer in fashion; it will die away all the more when it ceases being sustained by the good morality and true religion which natural reason itself teaches us....They sneer openly at love of country, and they ridicule those who are concerned for the public good.
-And when some well-meaning man speaks of the prospects of posterity, they say, ’let the future look after itself.’”[emphasis added]
+I even find that somewhat similar opinions, stealing gradually into the minds of men of high station who rule the rest and on whom affairs depend, and by slithering into fashionable books, are inclining towards the universal revolution with which Europe is threatened, and completing the destruction of what still remains in the world of the generous sentiments of the ancient Greeks and Romans, who placed love of country and of the public good, and the welfare of future generations, before fortune and even before life.
+This ’public spirit’ as the English call it, is dwindling away and is no longer in fashion; it will die away all the more when it ceases being sustained by the good morality and true religion which natural reason itself teaches us… They sneer openly at love of country, and they ridicule those who are concerned for the public good.
+And when some well-meaning man speaks of the prospects of posterity, they say, “let the future look after itself.”[emphasis added]

-Although officially occupied by agents for Venetian empiricism and empire since the reign of James I, such as Hobbes and Bacon, the Venetians didn’t officially move to take over England until 1688.
-Fed up with the Stuart’s resistance to setting up a Central bank like Amsterdam, and their refusal to being used against France for war, Venetian agents had been conspiring to overthrow the King since the 1670’s, led by Ashley Cooper, founder of the Whig party, who incidentally, had been in exile since 1681 for this very reason.
-Then, in 1688 England was fully invaded by 20,000 men and 500 ships.
-A Junto, of mostly Whig aristocrats who allied with the Netherlands invasion by the house of Orange, became the leadership of the government, many around the circle of Cooper, some traitors in England, other go betweens like Netherlands Ambassador John Churchill.
+Although officially occupied by agents for Venetian empiricism and empire since the reign of James I, such as Hobbes and Bacon, the Venetians did not officially move to take over England until 1688.
+Fed up with the Stuart’s resistance to setting up a Central bank like in Amsterdam and their refusal to being used against France for war, Venetian agents had conspired to overthrow the King in the 1670s.
+This conspiracy was led by Ashley Cooper, founder of the Whig party, who was exiled in 1681 for his role in the plot.
+In 1688, England was fully invaded by 20,000 men and 500 ships by the Netherlands House of Orange.
+A Junto, of mostly Whig aristocrats allying with the invasion party, became the leadership of the government.
+Many were of the the circle of Cooper, some were traitors in England, and others were go-betweens like Netherlands Ambassador John Churchill.

-Other, more covert opportunities would have to be taken, and Leibniz’s allies around the court began secretly educating Anne in the principles of the nation-state, including republican intelligence operative extraordinaire and Leibniz’s main ally in the Isles, Johnathon Swift.
-Secretary of State Harley was on the verge of achieving peace with France in July 1706, when the Junto struck back, demanding Harley be booted out and replaced by one of their own.
-Anne resisted, and her intention began manifesting itself against them, leading to a breakthrough when Swift personally came to England in 1708 and Anne began moving openly against Venice’s interests in favor of England, even seeking to replace her Venetian Junto Prime Minister.
+In July 1706, Secretary of State Harley was on the verge of achieving peace with France when the Junto struck back, demanding Harley be removed and replaced by one of their own.
+Anne resisted, and her intention began manifesting itself against them, leading to a breakthrough when Swift personally came to England in 1708.
+Anne began moving openly against Venice’s interests in favor of England, even seeking to replace her Venetian Junto Prime Minister.
 The Swift-Leibniz faction was threatening takeover.

-But the Junto had overplayed its hand, and Anne was simply waiting for an opportunity to bring the Swift-Leibniz circles in to save her nation, who in turn used ironic wit and the enemy’s own mistakes against them.
+But the Junto had overplayed its hand, and Anne was simply waiting for an opportunity to bring the Swift-Leibniz circles in to save her nation, the latter in turn used ironic wit and the enemy’s own mistakes against them.
 When Swift returned to England in August 1710, the Junto ministry was cleaned out by the end of the month.